Kane County Health Department closes St. Charles' Smithfield Foods due to COVID-19 concerns

-Smithfield Foods announced Sunday that the dry sausage facility would suspend operations, beginning with no raw materials being received from Sunday to May 2, two of three departments closing Wednesday to May 3 and one remaining department closing from May 7 to May 19.
-The decision was made "out of an abundance of caution."

-There are 325 team members at the plant, who will be paid during the closure, according to Smithfield officials.
+The employee, who's in her 60's, has been sick with COVID-19 for about two weeks.
+Her family believes she contracted the virus at the facility.

+"She ended up in the hospital when she lost consciousness because her O2 levels were so low," the family member said.

-It's unclear if anyone has already tested positive for the virus at the company's St. Charles location.
+The woman's family claims that at least 19 workers have tested positive for the virus at the St. Charles plant alone.

+But Smithfield Foods - one of the country's leading protein companies - will not say if they have any COVID-19 positive employees at the plant, citing privacy concerns.

+The Kane County Health Department said they are looking into the number of cases linked to the facility.

 Other Smithfield food plants in the Midwest have closed because of COVID-19, including one in Cudahy, Wisconsin, near Milwaukee.
 Smithfield said a small number of employees at the Wisconsin plant have tested positive for the virus.